Miracle on 34th Street (1973 film): Production

 Though Sebastian Cabot was known for having a beard at the time the film was made, he instead shaved it off and wore a false beard for this role due to the make-up artists failing at whitening his natural beard.
 Notably, the dialog in which Susan discovers his beard is real is still kept.

 Natalie Wood, who played Susan in the original film, was originally offered the role of Karen Walker, with the idea that her real life daughter would play Susan and Robert Wagner, her husband at the time, would play Bill Schaffer.
 Wood declined due to concerns over her daughter being too young to start acting.

-The film was very clearly shot during the summer as many outdoor shots depict lush, green trees.